 - Process switching solves a problem by doing math long hand, even if it is the identical problem. - Fast switching solves a problem by doing math long hand one time and remembering the answer for subsequent identical problems. - CEF solves every possible problem ahead of time in a spreadsheet.

-Interactive GraphicActivity 1.1.1.7: Identify Router ComponentsGo to the online course to perform this practice activity.
+Activity 1.1.1.7: Identify Router Components